CyberNika/v-contextmenu/docs/usage-en.md

 ## Themes

-There are two themes as follows:
+There are three themes as follows:

 **Default**